Processing Your Request... Please Wait ...

 - Define Columns.
 We will show a preview of the uploaded file, where you will tell us which column contains phone numbers.

 - Payment.
-This step a bit diffrent for exsting or new users.
+This step a bit different for existing or new users.

 - Download Results.
-With the 'Process Now' option, you will be able to download results immediately after processing.
-If you scheduled processing, we will send you an email with a link to download the results when ready.
-With both processing options, the output files can be found in My Account > Reports.
+We will send you an email with a link to download the results, when ready.
+The output files can be found in My Account > Reports and the Batch Dashboard.